tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 I hope to eventually turn it into a full-fledged guide.

 Until then, sections may be reordered and I'm still adding information, but feel free to skim through it and take whatever you find useful with you.

-If you found it useful, feel free to leave a Github Star, or link others here when they ask questions :-)
+If you found this useful, feel free to leave a Github Star to help motivate me :-)